victorliu-sq/PaperWriting/FlashSMP.md

 Initially, all participants are free (unmatched).
 During the proposal phase, each free man proposes to the highest-ranked woman on his list who has not yet rejected him.
 In the acceptance phase, each woman receiving one or more proposals chooses the man she prefers the most among the proposers and tentatively accepts his proposal, rejecting all other proposals.
 This proposal and acceptance cycle repeats until there are no more free men.

-Consider the following example with three men (M1, M2, M3) and three women (W1, W2, W3) with the respective preference lists:

-Men:

-- M1: W1, W2, W3
-- M2: W2, W1, W3
-- M3: W2, W3, W1

-Women:

-- W1: M1, M2, M3
-- W2: M2, M1, M3
-- W3: M1, M3, M2
+Consider again the preference lists in Figrue1

 The execution of the Gale-Shapley algorithm proceeds as follows:

-Initially, M1 proposes to W1.
-W1 accepts M1's proposal tentatively, resulting in the tentative match (M1, W1).
-Next, M2 proposes to W2, and W2 accepts M2's proposal tentatively, resulting in the tentative match (M2, W2).
+Initially, M1 proposes to W2.
+W2 accepts M1's proposal tentatively, resulting in the tentative match (M1, W2).
+Next, M2 proposes to W2.
+W2 prefers M2 over M1, so she accepts M2's proposal and rejects M1.
+The tentative match is now (M2, W2).
 Then, M3 proposes to W2.
+W2 prefers M2 over M3, so she rejects M3.
+The tentative match remains (M2, W2).

-W2 prefers M3 over M2, so she accepts M3's proposal and rejects M2.
-The tentative matches are now (M1, W1) and (M3, W2).
+M1, now free, proposes to W1.
+W1 accepts M1's proposal tentatively, resulting in the tentative match (M1, W1) alongside (M2, W2).
+Subsequently, M3 proposes to W1.
+W1 prefers M3 over M1, so she accepts M3's proposal and rejects M1.
+The tentative matches are now (M3, W1) and (M2, W2).

-M2, now free, proposes to W1.
-However, W1 prefers M1 over M2 and rejects M2.
-The tentative matches remain unchanged.
-M2, still free, proposes to W1 again, and W1 once again rejects him in favor of M1.
-The tentative matches still remain (M1, W1) and (M3, W2).
-Subsequently, M2 proposes to W3.
-W3 accepts M2's proposal tentatively, resulting in the tentative match (M2, W3).
+M1, now free, proposes to W3.
+W3 accepts M1's proposal tentatively, resulting in the tentative match (M1, W3) alongside (M3, W1) and (M2, W2).

-M1, now free, proposes to W2.
-W2 prefers M1 over M3, so she accepts M1's proposal and rejects M3.
-The tentative matches are now (M1, W2) and (M2, W3).
-M3, now free, proposes to W3.
-However, W3 prefers M2 over M3 and rejects M3.
-The tentative matches remain (M1, W2) and (M2, W3).
-Finally, M3 proposes to W1, but W1 prefers M1 over M3 and rejects him, leaving the tentative matches unchanged.

-The algorithm terminates with the following stable matching: M1 is matched with W2, M2 is matched with W3, and M3 is unmatched.
+The algorithm terminates with the following stable matching: M1 is matched with W3, M2 is matched with W2, and M3 is matched with W1.
 This matching is stable as there are no two individuals who prefer each other over their current partners.

 The Gale-Shapley algorithm ensures that such a stable matching is always found, demonstrating its robustness and efficiency in solving the Stable Marriage Problem.
 The properties of the Gale-Shapley algorithm include guaranteed stability, male-optimality, and polynomial time complexity (O(n^2)), making it efficient for practical use.
 The algorithm has widespread applications beyond the traditional SMP, including college admissions, job placements, and organ donation matching, highlighting its importance in various domains requiring stable matchings.